2014 Event Programming

 Participation Fee: $10/person

-A tea pairing with honey learning to recognize and compare the different flavors, textures and sensations that appear when paired correctly.
-In this 90-minute presentation, you’ll be provided four samples of tea and honey and discuss the various aspects of each that make them pair wonderfully together.
+Attendees will be given an overview of the history of chocolate and tea while sampling six chocolate and tea pairings discussing the specifics of each offering that make them work well together.
 Sign-up early – seating is limited.
 Tickets to this program must be purchased in advance.
 Attendees of this program must also be Saturday Coffee & Tea Festival ticket holders.

 Tea Infusions & Enhancers for the Perfect Cocktails